-FRANCE - CIRCLES DELIVERS A LOCAL TOUCH FOR ALCATEL LUCENT EMPLOYEES

-In its first service offer in the Bretagne region at the Alcatel Lucent campus in Lannion, Circles has put the accent on local flavor.
-In addition to recruiting a concierge from the local region well-connected with the surrounding community, a range of Breton culinary specialties are available to the 720 employees.
+FRANCE - CIRCLES DELIVERS A LOCAL TOUCH FOR ALCATEL LUCENT EMPLOYEES community, a range of Breton culinary specialties are available to the 720 employees.
 Employees also have access to abundant reading materials made available through a partnership with a local bookstore while also benefiting from traditional concierge services designed to further enhance their quality of life.